zachoriel/We-Have-C-At-Home/README.md

 <summary>Summary (For Non-Programmers)</summary>

-I tested four versions of a system that creates data over time.
-Some used Unity’s default memory tools, others used my custom arena system.
-I tracked speed, memory usage, and how often Unity had to “clean up” (GC).
+I tested four variations of a system that generates data over time.
+Some used Unity’s built-in memory tools, others used my custom arena system.
+I tracked speed, memory usage, and how often Unity had to “clean up” memory (garbage collection — GC).

-The results: my arena system used significantly less memory, ran a little faster, and didn’t stutter from cleanup operations.
+The results: my arena system used significantly less memory, ran a little faster, and avoided performance stutters caused by uncontrollable memory cleanup.
 </details>

 <details>